NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 to files created at previous stages of stereo which are needed at triangulation.

+Note that if the cameras changed, the bathy planes will need to be recomputed first, using the updated cameras.
+The ``bathy_plane_calc`` tool which is used for that can take into account the updated cameras via the ``--bundle-adjust-prefix`` option passed to it.

 Run reuse is not possible if bathy masks are added or changed, because the alignment of land-water masks happens at the preprocessing stage, and that is why one cannot change these at the triangulation step.